 And you don’t have to worry about collaborators making unwanted changes to your documents.
 When you share your diagram, you can select whether your team members have editing, comment-only, or view-only access.
-Lucidchart also provides revision history, just in case you need to revert back to an older version.
+Lucidchart also provides revision history and version compare, just in case you need to revert back to an older version.

 Once you’ve built out processes, system documentation, or other visuals, you can store or embed them in the applications you use daily to keep the entire company on the same page.
-Lucidchart offers integrations with G Suite, Confluence, Jira, Quip, Salesforce, Slack, and other popular apps.
+Lucidchart offers integrations with Google Workspace, Confluence, Jira, Quip, Salesforce, Slack, and other popular apps.

 Myth #2: In-app commenting allows you to give or receive feedback easily

-Visio® Online also claims to help users collaborate through in-app commenting.
-However, comments aren’t always immediately accessible to all of the users shared on a document—you must be in read-only mode in order to leave comments or to see that there are comments on a shape.
+Visio® for the web also claims to help users collaborate through in-app commenting.
+However, comments aren’t always immediately accessible to all of the users shared on a document—you must refresh your screen to see comments team members have left.

 Commenting and @mention notifications in Lucidchart